LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 Although LassoApps are available through the path :file:`/lasso9/{AppName}`, it is often desirable to dedicate a site to serving a single LassoApp.
-This can be accomplished by having the web server set an environment variable for Lasso to indicate which LassoApp the web site is serving.
+This can be accomplished by having the web server set an environment variable for Lasso to indicate which LassoApp the website is serving.
 The environment variable is named :envvar:`LASSOSERVER_APP_PREFIX`.
 Its value should be the path to the root of the LassoApp.
 For example, if a site were dedicated to serving the Lasso Server Administration app, the value for the :envvar:`LASSOSERVER_APP_PREFIX` variable would be: "/lasso9/admin".
 Having the variable set in this manner would cause all `lassoapp_link` paths to be prefixed with "/lasso9/admin".

-The :envvar:`LASSOSERVER_APP_PREFIX` variable is used in concert with other web server configuration directives to provide transparent serving of a LassoApp.
+The :envvar:`LASSOSERVER_APP_PREFIX` variable is used along with other web server configuration directives to provide transparent serving of a LassoApp.
 The following example for the Apache 2 web server illustrates how the Lasso Server Administration app would be served out of a virtual host named